Sivasundar3/Forage-pwc-virtual-internship/README.md

 # Forage-pwc-virtual-internship
-This Repo Contains all my Tasks on PwC Switzerland Power BI Virtual Internship Program on Forage platform
+This Repo Contains all my Tasks on PwC Switzerland Power BI Virtual Internship Program  done on Forage platform